DFE-Digital/get-into-teaching-app/app/views/content/blog/7-things-to-include-in-your-teacher-training-application.md

 ## Aptitude

 What skills do you have that will make you a good teacher?
-Think about the qualities your favourite teachers have and research the classroom practice of being a great teacher.
+Think about the qualities your favourite teachers had and research the classroom practice of being a great teacher.

 ## Collaboration